evandegriff/5391-shtuff/README.md

 # 5391-shtuff
 Assignments and Uploads for Scientific programming PHYS 5391-001

+There is a separate folder for each homework assignment.

+Homework 1 NOTES:
 To get a correct pdf rendition of the homework assignment, run the following commands:

 $ pdflatex filename.tex